Writing a funeral speech step-by-step

 Restatement of main message or theme from body of eulogy

-This is where you will be sharing the stories making this person unique, special and loved.
+This is where you will be sharing the stories you've selected and ordered making this person unique, special and loved.

-If you can't get straight into writing, putting your stories on tape or telling them to another person may help kick start the process.
+If you have notes but can't get straight into writing, telling your story to yourself or to another person while recording it may help kick start the process.

 Remember to go straight to the core of each story.
 Long preambles are not needed.
 Include enough to make sense and no more.